normal-computing/posteriors/experiments/continual_lora/README.md

 ## Laplace LoRA for Continual Learning

 This experiment demonstrates how simple post-hoc probablisitic strategies can be used to remedy catastophic forgetting in a continual learning setting.
 In particular, we consider the task of fine-tuning a language model on episodic data.
 We show that while continued fine-tuning catastrophically forgets all previous tasks, Bayes inspired methods avoid this outcome.
+We implement our experiment using the built-in functionality of `uqlib`.
+The api easily integrates into our involved use case.

 ## Methods